• TL127-20C Type Pavement Material Strength Testing Instrument

 4. Instrument maneuvering speed:

-A fast 50 mm/min
+a fast 50 mm/min

-Slow speed, 1 mm/min
+b Slow speed 1 mm/min

-5. Instrument manual speed: 1/6 mm/rev
+5. Instrument manual speed: 1/6 mm/revolution

 The electrical switch can control the motor’s forward rotation, reverse rotation, and stop.

 IV.
-Operation and Usage
+Operation and Use

 The instrument should be operated as follows: